Washington, D.C. on a Budget with Kids

 Book List: More Picture Books We Read About Washington, D.C.

 This is Washington, D.C. by Miroslav Sasek is a classic book written in the 1950s that describes the main sites of the city.
 It has been republished and updated to include what has changed since the book was first written.
 N Is for Our Nation's Capital by Marie Smith and S is for Smithsonian by Roland Smith both use the alphabet as a theme to go through the main sites.
 Each page has a short blurb, perfect for younger children, and a descriptive paragraph if you would like to read more about it.
 The illustrations are beautiful.
 I was kind of disappointed by their selections for some of the letters as they focus more on modern agendas rather than historic sites.
 Larry Gets Lost in Washington, DC by John Skewes is just for fun and follows a dog who gets lost in the city and stops by the main sites as he looks for his master.
 My younger children love that it features a dog.
 The Twelve Days of Christmas in Washington, D.C. by Candice Ransom follows two children as they visit 12 locations in the city.
 On the Loose in Washington, D.C. by Sage Stossel is like "Where's Waldo" with various animals hidden in cute scenes of main sites in the city.
-We also enjoyed Washington, D.C. : A Scrapbook by Laura Lee Benson, Capital!: Washington D.C. from A to Z by Laura Krauss Melmed, Clifford Goes To Washington Norman Bridwell (for my youngest ones), The Peace Tree From Hiroshima by Sandra Moore, and Eliza's Cherry Trees : Japan's Gift To America by Andrea Griffing Zimmerman.
+We also enjoyed Washington, D.C. : A Scrapbook by Laura Lee Benson, Capital!: Washington D.C. from A to Z by Laura Krauss Melmed, Clifford Goes To Washington Norman Bridwell (for my youngest ones), The Peace Tree From Hiroshima by Sandra Moore, A Kid's Guide to the Smithsonian by Ann Philips Bay, Smithsonian National Zoological Park by Diana Estigarribia, and Eliza's Cherry Trees : Japan's Gift To America by Andrea Griffing Zimmerman.
 Though they are longer, we also found many of the Cornerstones of Freedom books to be wonderful.
 There are a number of them including The Story of the Lincoln Memorial by Natalie Miller, Arlington National Cemetery by R. Conrad Stein, and others.

 On the White House: Our favorite was The Story of the White House by Kate Waters.
 It has photos rather than illustrations but was written well enough to keep the attention of all my children.
 We also really enjoyed Where Is the White House by Megan Stine, which is a longer picture book with black and white illustrations.
 Other good books include The White House by Mary Firestone, Woodrow, the White House Mouse by Peter W. Barnes, The House That George Built by Suzanne Slade, and The White House by Karen Latchana Kenney.